aspnet/AzureSignalR-samples/samples/ServerlessReloading/README.md

 > -c|--connectionstring: Set connection string.
 > -t|--transport: Set service transport type.
 Options: <transient>|<persistent>.
 Default value: transient.
 Transient: calls REST API for each message.
 Persistent: Establish a WebSockets connection and send all messages in the connection.

-Once the message publisher get started, use the command to send message
+Once the message publisher get started, use the command to send message.
+If you want to switch all connections from one service instance to another, just enter 'reload'

 ```
 send user <User ID List (Seperated by ',')> <Message>